 Play where the champions competed in the 2023 US Senior Open at SentryWorld Golf Course.
 Aim for -7, champion Bernhard Langer's score!

 Looking for a camping spot right on the water?
 Try Rivers Edge Campground on Lake DuBay or Lake Emily County Campgrounds.
 Rivers Edge Campground has sunny or shaded sites that can accommodate all sorts of camping in addition to their available cabins.
 Amenities on-site include a heated swimming pool, river access for boating and swimming, an on-site bar and grill, and more!
 Lake Emily County Park spans around 140 acres with 67 campsites.
 There are nature trails for walking and running, as well as opportunities for swimming, motor boating, water-skiing, and sailboating.

 Looking for other places to stay on the water?
 Take a look at our guide to waterfront rentals.

 Enjoy Live (Free) Music

-Get ready for the return of live music in the Stevens Point Area.
+Summer calls for the return of live music in the Stevens Point Area.
 From Levitt Amp to Notes at Night to city bands, there will be no shortage of music this summer.
 Grab your favorite chair or blanket and spend the evening at a park enjoying the sounds of local artists.

 Photo by: @belleofthebustle

-Wander downtown early mornings 7 days a week to Wisconsin's oldest farmers' market.
+Wander downtown in the early mornings 7 days a week to Wisconsin's oldest farmers' market.
 Shop local, fresh products that you cannot find in stores.
 Make sure to bring your own bag to stuff with all the goodies you can grab at the farmers' market.